Domestic USA Free Shipping on Retail Orders over $120

 Remember to never super crop plants dealing with pest infestations, nutrient deficiencies, or any other type of negative stress.
 Super cropping is a very stressful technique, and your plants need to be extremely healthy to be able to cope with it.

-As you become more familiar with super cropping you can experiment more with this technique.
+As you become more familiar with super cropping cannabis you can experiment more with this technique.
 You can super crop in different ways, and at different times, during your plant’s life cycle.
 Some growers find super cropping early on in the vegetative stage helps spark rapid growth and bigger, more structurally sound plants.

 If you’re super cropping to help your plants better support their buds, we recommend doing so as soon as they grow their third node.
 You’ll end up with big, strong plants come flowering that are ready to support even the densest of flowers.